-6. How To Increase The Market Value Of A Property
+6. How Do You Increase The Market Value Of A Property?

 Learning how to increase the market value of a property, in addition to rental property depreciation, can really help a homeowner’s bottom line.
 That said, if you want to increase the perceived value of your own home, try implementing some of these projects that have some of today’s best return on investment (ROI):